- St Eadburgha's Church

 Bulbs and small annual plants may be planted in the soil of any grave.
 No trees or shrubs may be planted.

-The full Diocesan Churchyard Regulations (2015) can be downloaded here.
+Full particulars from The Diocesan Churchyard Regulations can be accessed and downloaded at https://www.gloucester.anglican.org/parish-resources/church-buildings-and-churchyards/churchyards/.

 Ebrington Parochial Church Council